 If we can see it, we can talk about it, discuss it, and take decisions about what to do.

 GamingWorks has worked with thousands of IT organizations over the years.
 In particular in understanding the top 10 types of resistance to ITIL, i.e. the main reasons why organizations fail to realize the hoped-for benefits from an investment in ITIL-focused change.

-These are a big part of the ABC of IT iceberg…
+These people issues are a big part of the ABC of IT iceberg…

 The top 10 people-related barriers to ITSM success